shuklashreeya/Mental-Health-Score/README.md

           ↓                         ↓
     Balance Wheel                  Cici
           ↓                         ↓
     Visual representation      Gentle feedback

 The frontend sends the user's inputs to the FastAPI backend through the prediction endpoint.
 The backend loads the trained machine learning model, processes the incoming data in the required format, and returns the prediction.
 The frontend then displays the result as a score out of 10 along with the visual balance wheel and Cici's feedback.

 🌷 Meet Cici

-Cici is MindBalance's virtual wellness companion.
+-Cici is MindBalance's virtual wellness companion.

-She was designed to make the prediction feel more personal rather than presenting the user with only a numerical result.
+-She was designed to make the prediction feel more personal rather than presenting the user with only a numerical result.

-Cici provides gentle feedback based on the user's result and lifestyle patterns.
+-Cici provides gentle feedback based on the user's result and lifestyle patterns.

 Her design is intentionally:

-Calm
+-Calm
-Friendly
+-Friendly
-Encouraging
+-Encouraging
-Simple
+-Simple
-Non-judgmental
+-Non-judgmental

-Cici is part of the user experience built around the machine learning prediction.
+"Cici is part of the user experience built around the machine learning prediction."

-📊 Interactive Balance Wheel
+📊 Interactive Balance Wheel:-

-MindBalance includes an interactive balance wheel that provides a visual representation of different areas of the user's lifestyle.
+-MindBalance includes an interactive balance wheel that provides a visual representation of different areas of the user's lifestyle.

-The wheel responds to the information entered by the user and complements the final machine learning prediction.
+-The wheel responds to the information entered by the user and complements the final machine learning prediction.

-This allows users to understand their result visually instead of relying only on a numerical score.
+-This allows users to understand their result visually instead of relying only on a numerical score.

 🛠️ Tech Stack:-